 Meet the Team | Tracy Thomas

 We are excited to launch a new blog series where we talk to members of our more than 400- strong team about why they enjoy their role at Simbec-Orion.
+We previously spoke with Dr Maria Kozlak on a day in the life of a CRA.
 This month we are speaking with Tracy Thomas, Head of Small Molecule Analysis.

 Hi Tracy, can you start by sharing how long you have been with Simbec-Orion?